 The issue isn’t that he intended to lie, but that the task he was given to do was either too hard, too big, or too complicated — he didn’t know even where to begin, so he froze.
 And when push comes to shove, some kids would rather lie and face those consequences than try to do what is being asked.
 Bottom line?
-For some kids with attention deficit disorder (ADHD or ADD), lying is just easier.
+For some kids with ADHD, lying is just easier.

 Second, know that how you respond to the lying makes all the difference in the world.
 I know this is going to be hard to hear, but I learned a long time ago not to take the lying personally.
 Again, I don’t know what your son is lying about, but in my experience, ADHD lies have little to do with disrespect or even hostility.
 They come from a place of confusion or lack of problem-solving skills.

 Here are a few tools to help you help your son.